qnzhou/mtet/README.md

 Note that in addition to using tet key as mirror index.
 We can also use tet key to just specify a particular tet or an edge of that tet depending on the context.
-We use [strong type](https://github.com/rollbear/strong_type) to distinguish the different uses case.
+We use [strong typing](https://github.com/rollbear/strong_type) to distinguish the different use cases.
 The type `TetId` is used to specify a tet or a mirror index, `EdgeId` is used to specify an edge.

 When specifying an edge using `EdgeId`, the index part of the tet key yields a tet containing the target edge, and the local edge index part of the tet key specifies the local edge index within that tet.
-The local edge index convention is illustrated bellow:
+The local edge index convention is illustrated below:

 ```
                    v2